-In this article I will cover how to add an Amazon Affiliate link to your website.
+In this article I will cover how to add Affiliate Links to your website.
 These are often referred to as the “money links” simply because if a visitor clicks on one of your “special links” and makes a purchase at Amazon, then you will get paid a commission.

 Where Do I Put Affiliate Links?